How To Connect Rain Barrels – DIY Guide for Homeowners

 Here is a simple rain barrel on Amazon.
 This isn’t a complete kit, so you’d need the barrel converter kit further up this article.

-Here is a link for a complete plastic rain barrel kit, which already includes a spigot and has the holes drilled.
+Here is a link for a complete plastic rain barrel kit, which already includes a faucet and has the holes drilled.

 Wood rain barrel